danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 })
 ```

-As we can see, testing field policies takes three basic steps:
+As we can see, testing field policies can be accomplished in three basic steps:

-1. Set up the Apollo cache with your field policies before the tests
+1. Set up the Apollo cache with your field policies before the tests.
-2. Write the data needed for the test case to the cache using `cache.writeQuery`
+2. Write the data needed for the test case to the cache using `cache.writeQuery`.
-3. Read the field being tested from the cache using `cache.readQuery` and assert that it returns the correct data
+3. Read the field being tested from the cache using `cache.readQuery` and assert that it returns the correct data.

 Queries and test data can be shared across tests, making the testing experience pretty simple and straightforward.